 Still I’m nothing if not adaptable!

 Flip the paper over, so that the pencil marking is on the underside.
 At this point, you can attach the parchment to the baking sheet with little dobs of meringue mixture.
-This acts like glue and stops the paper moving around.
+These act like glue and stop the paper moving around.

 Using the drawn circle as a guide, gently pile on the meringue mixture into the centre using a metal spoon.
-Then using a palette knife (or butter knife if on hols!!!) gently spread the mixture into an even circle shape approx 30cm across.
+Use a palette knife (or butter knife if on hols!!!) to gently spread the mixture into an even circle shape approx 30cm across.

 Place the beautiful Pavlova on the middle shelf of the preheated oven (180C – 350F or gas mark 4), immediately turn the oven temperature down to 150C (300F gas mark 2) and bake for 1, 1/4 – 1, 1/2 hours.

-If you are confident about the eggs you have used, gather the children around the bowl and let them lick the bowl clean – making sure you’ve had a little taste first.
-It’s GORGEOUS!!
+If you are confident about the eggs you have used, gather the children around the bowl and let them lick the bowl clean.
+Make sure you have a little taste too.
+It’s GORGEOUS.
 I think it tastes like the lightest chocolate mousse.
-You are eating raw egg so please do not taste if you are pregnant, unwell or elderly – I also wouldn’t have let my children taste it when they were very young.
+You are eating raw egg so please do not taste if you are pregnant, unwell or elderly.
+Also I wouldn’t let my children taste it when they were very young.
 Our youngest is 12 now so he was allowed to try some!